mahtabsabet/BlendVocal/_pages/home.md

 We rehearse weekly in a supportive environment where every voice matters.
 Whether you're a seasoned performer or someone returning to choral music after a break, you'll find a welcoming community that encourages growth and celebrates individual contributions to our shared sound.

 ## 🎤 Want to Join Us?

+**🎯 Upcoming Auditions: January 8, 2026**

+We're holding auditions for our upcoming season!
+If you're ready to join Calgary's vibrant treble choir, email us at [blendvocal@gmail.com](mailto:blendvocal@gmail.com) to book your audition spot.
+[Learn more about our audition process and what we're looking for →](/audition)

+---

 We hold auditions twice a year – find out more here: [Audition](/audition)